docker/docs/get-started/part6.md

 Methods for doing this vary depending on your cloud provider.

-We'll use Amazon Web Services (AWS) as an example.
+We use Amazon Web Services (AWS) as an example.

 > What about the redis service to persist data?
 >